NormalVR/Normcore-Documentation/docs/guides/easysync.md

 <video width="100%" controls><source src={videoGuide} /></video>

-TODO: Stop saying, that's all there is to it.
+This script functions the exact same way as if you had written a RealtimeComponent and RealtimeModel subclass by hand.

 And that's all there is to it.
 We believe EasySync will greatly improve how fast you can synchronize objects in your multiplayer game.
 And for the more advanced use cases, it can save you time by automatically generating the code needed for your RealtimeComponents.

+TODO: Stop saying, that's all there is to it.

 ## What can by synchronized
 TODO: Clean up the language around fields vs properties and make sure it's accurate.